 What If Your Baby Is Not Babbling?

-If your baby does not babble at the age of four months, wait until they turn six months old.
+If your baby doesn’t babble at the age of four months, wait until they turn six months old.
 Most babies can babble from the age of six months.
-If your baby does not babble by the age of seven months, see a pediatrician.
+If your baby doesn’t babble by the age of seven months, see a pediatrician.
+This is particularly important if the baby does not make eye contact or cuddle up to parents.

 2. Important Milestones: Your Baby By Four Months; CDC